Chip Roy: 2020

 As the 2020 electoral season approached, Democrats sought to associate Roy with Cruz, whose popularity was seen as in decline.

 Roy was reelected, defeating Democratic nominee Wendy Davis by seven points and winning eight of the district's 10 counties.

 2022

 The Wall Street Journal described Roy's Republican primary race of 2022 as "a case study in whether a conservative Republican usually aligned with Mr. Trump can survive politically after angering the former president—even a modest amount."
 Even before a challenger arose against Roy, Trump had called for him to be defeated in the Republican primary.
 By June 2021, physician Robert Lowry had filed with the Federal Election Commission to face Roy in the primary, with the possibility of more candidates entering the race by the December 13 deadline.
-A further complication in the race is that Texas state legislators will be redrawing congressional district boundaries because the 2020 U.S. Census mandated that the state receive two more House seats.
+Roy ended up winning the primary with 83.2% of the vote, receiving more than 10 times as many votes as Lowry, who was the closest challenger.
+Roy went on to win the general election as well with 63% of the vote after the district had been redrawn to be more Republican.

+2024

+In 2024, Roy was re-elected with 61.9% of the vote in the general election against Democratic candidate Kristin Hook.